 To try to clear up any confusion over how you can secure your child on a plane, here are some options.
 Please keep in mind that the FAA and many child safety organizations are really pushing to require that children under two be in their own seat and secured in a car seat, so this may be law in the near future.

-- Bring an FAA approved car seat or Cares FAA Approved Safety Restraint System to the gate with the hope that there will be an empty seat beside you and the airline will let you use it to secure your child (otherwise it will need to be stored in the overhead bin or gate checked)
+- bring an FAA approved car seat or Cares Air Safety Vest (shown below) to the gate with the hope that there will be an empty seat beside you and the airline will let you use it to secure your child (otherwise it will need to be stored in the overhead bin or gate checked)

-2. If your child is under two years and you are purchasing a seat for them, if desired you may:
+2. If your child is under two years and YOU ARE purchasing a seat for them, you may:

-- If your child is over 1 year and between 22 and 44 lbs (10-20 kg) you may use a Cares Safety Restraint System which is the only FAA approved safety harness for kids in their own seat on airplanes
+- if your child is over 1 year and between 22 and 44 lbs (10-20 kg) use a Cares Air Safety Vest which is the only FAA approved safety harness for kids in their own seat on airplanes

-- If your child is between 22 and 44 lbs (10-20 kg) you may use a Cares Safety Restraint System which is the only FAA approved safety harness for kids in their own seat on airplanes.
+- if your child is between 22 and 44 lbs (10-20 kg) use a Cares Air Safety Vest (shown below) which is the only FAA approved safety harness for kids in their own seat on airplanes